Ha-Tek/Python-projects/README.md

 # Python Projects

-This repository contains Python projects covering **mathematical optimization, operations research, machine learning, and multi-objective optimization**.
+A collection of Python projects covering **mathematical optimization, integer programming, nonlinear optimization, machine learning, and multi-objective optimization**.

 ---

 ## 1. Integer Linear Programming with Python and Gurobi

-This project uses **Python and Gurobi** to solve an Integer Linear Programming (ILP) problem based on the following paper:
+This project uses **Python and Gurobi** to solve an Integer Linear Programming (ILP) problem from the following paper:

 > Szádoczki, Z., Bozóki, S., & Tekile, H. (2022). *Filling in pattern designs for incomplete pairwise comparison matrices: (quasi-) regular graphs with minimal diameter*. **Omega, 107**, 102557.